Anomaly-free deformations of spherical general relativity coupled to matter: Introduction

 In this context, we find the consistent constraint deformation formalism, which searches for effective theories that explicitly satisfy covariance through Dirac's deformation algebra.
-This methodology has been successfully implemented in the study of cosmological perturbations \cite{anomalpert,pert1,pert2,pertnew,pertnew2,pertholonomy} and spherically symmetric models \cite{tibrewala,algebroids,Bojowald:2018xxu,nodiff}.
+This methodology has been successfully implemented in the study of cosmological perturbations \cite{anomalpert,pert1,pert2,Cailleteau:2011kr,pertnew2,pertholonomy,Wilson-Ewing:2011gnq} and spherically symmetric models \cite{tibrewala,algebroids,Bojowald:2018xxu,nodiff}.
 Particularly, it is argued that the effective line element corresponding to the holonomy-corrected constraints might present a signature change when approaching the classical singularity \cite{Bojowald:2018xxu}.
 From this perspective, some interior region of the black hole would be Euclidean, and the usual notions of causality and time evolution would not apply.
-Unfortunately, strong no-go results point out that these models can not be extended to include matter fields with local degrees of freedom \cite{Alonso-Bardaji:2020rxb}.
+Unfortunately, strong no-go results point out that these models can not be extended to include matter fields with local degrees of freedom \cite{Alonso-Bardaji:2020rxb}, { although it may be possible to evade such no-go results by using self-dual variables }\cite{BenAchour:2016brs,BenAchour:2017jof,Bojowald:2019fkv}.
 This could mean that the possibility of polymerizing the curvature components is a consequence of an excessive symmetry assumption.
 Indeed, homogeneous models in effective loop quantum cosmology accept any kind of polymerization for the connection components but even the simplest non-homogeneous cases (spherically symmetric vacuum) present limitations regarding polymerization due to the first-class nature of Dirac's deformation algebra.
 These restrictions are stronger when one adds matter with local degrees of freedom to the system.